0x4c756e61/revite-gif/README.md

 # revite-gif
 A revite plugin adding a gif selector
+**Please note that this version is the legacy tenor build.
+It won't get any new updates.
+Please use the gifbox version under the dev branch.**

 ## Requirements
  - Revite client or any fork (works in the browser too)